Honiara: World War II

+The Battle of Henderson Field (1942), the last of the three major land offensives conducted by the Japanese during the Guadalcanal Campaign of World War II took place in what is now the airport area about 11 km to the east of the city centre.

 Modern development

 Honiara officially became the capital of the British Protectorate of Solomon Islands in 1952.
 The infrastructure had been well developed by the US during the war which dictated the decision of the British Government to shift the capital to Honiara.
 Government buildings opened in Honiara from early January in 1952.
 Sir Robert Stanley was based at Honiara during his time as High Commissioner for the Western Pacific, which included the British Solomon Islands, the Condominium of New Hebrides (now Vanuatu) and the Gilbert and Ellice Islands colony (now Kiribati and Tuvalu).
-Dr. Macu Salato arrived in Honiara in early August 1954 and was based in the town, conducting surveys all across the islands and investigating leprosy.
+Macu Salato arrived in Honiara in early August 1954 and was based in the town, conducting surveys all across the islands and investigating leprosy.
 He departed and returned to Fiji in late March 1955.

 The town grew after Honiara became the capital city, receiving two-thirds of the allocations granted for the country's economic development in the 1960s and 1970s, resulting in substantial infrastructure development.
 Population growth was very slow and only about 5% of Solomon Islanders were living in the city.
 However, the Bellonese population significantly increased; they established permanent and semi-permanent houses in the Honiara vicinity, typically along the banks of the White River.
 The town was affected by creolisation.
 In the 1960s, Pijin became its principal language, and the mother tongue of a generation of young urban adults and children.
 Through Honiara the language spread and has since become the main language spoken in the islands.

 Rhys Richards, a New Zealand historian and former New Zealand High Commissioner of Solomon Islands, spent many years in Honiara.
 In 1979 Honiara was still a small town in terms of population, especially for a capital city, with 18,346 people, of which 10,870 were men, and 7,476 were women.
 In July 1978, Honiara became the new capital of the independent Solomon Islands.